Correlation inference attacks against machine learning models: Abstract

 \section{Abstract}

-Machine learning models are often trained on sensitive and proprietary datasets.
-Yet what -- and under which conditions -- a model leaks about its dataset, is not well understood.
-Most previous works study the leakage of information about an individual record.
-Yet in many situations, global dataset information such as its underlying distribution, e.g. $k$-way marginals or correlations are similarly sensitive or secret.
-We here explore for the first time whether a model leaks information about the correlations between the input variables of its training dataset, something we name \textit{correlation inference attack}.
-We first propose a \textit{model-less} attack, showing how an attacker can exploit the spherical parametrization of correlation matrices to make an informed guess based on the correlations between the input variables and the target variable alone.
-Second, we propose a \textit{model-based attack}, showing how an attacker can exploit black-box access to the model to infer the correlations using shadow models trained on synthetic datasets.
-Our synthetic data generation approach combines Gaussian copula-based generative modeling with a carefully adapted procedure for sampling correlation matrices under constraints.
-Third, we evaluate our model-based attack against Logistic Regression and Multilayer Perceptron models and show it to strongly outperform the model-less attack on three real-world tabular datasets, indicating that the models leak information about the correlations.
-We show that limiting the number of queries that can be made to the model or their precision does not prevent the correlation leakage.
-As expected, training the models using $\epsilon$-differential privacy does not help either.
-We finally show how the dataset correlations extracted using our attack can be used to infer sensitive information about individual records.
-We propose a novel correlation inference-based attribute inference attack (CI-AIA), and show it to obtain state-of-the-art performance.
-Taken together, our results show how attackers can use the model to extract information about the dataset distribution, and use it to improve their prior on sensitive attributes of individual records.
+Despite machine learning models being widely used today, the relationship between a model and its training dataset is not well understood.
+We explore correlation inference attacks, whether and when a model leaks information about the correlations between the input variables of its training dataset.
+We first propose a \textit{model-less} attack, where an adversary exploits the spherical parametrization of correlation matrices alone to make an informed guess.
+Second, we propose a \textit{model-based} attack, where an adversary exploits black-box model access to infer the correlations using minimal and realistic assumptions.
+Third, we evaluate our attacks against logistic regression and multilayer perceptron models on three tabular datasets and show the models to leak correlations.
+We finally show how extracted correlations can be used as building blocks for attribute inference attacks and enable weaker adversaries.
+Our results raise fundamental questions on what a model does and should remember from its training set.